How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Jazz look to pull off a road win at the Suns on Saturday at 10:00 PM ET.
+The Kings hit the road the Rockets on Saturday at 8:00 PM ET.

 How to Watch